Self-Admitted GenAI Usage in Open-Source Software: Reasons for Mentioning GenAI Tools

 Using Fleiss' kappa~\cite{fleiss1971measuring}, we assessed the interrater reliability between the two coders.
 The analysis yielded ``substantial'' to ``almost perfect'' agreement levels on task ($k = 0.81-0.89$), content ($k = 0.95-0.99$), and purpose ($k = 0.79-0.92$), according to standard guidelines for interpreting $k$~\cite{viera2005understanding}.
 Through iterative discussions, the two coders worked to achieve consensus on the categorizations, with a third researcher arbitrating unresolved disagreements and recommending refinements to the categories.
-Based on this strong level of agreement, the first author independently coded the 1,008 mentions that we had initially deferred.
+The first author then independently checked the 1,008 mentions that we had initially deferred.